Dotmatics/read-json-action/README.md

 **This forked repo support json array comparing to the upper one.** An example can be find [here](https://github.com/ActionsTool/DockerImageBuilder/blob/main/.github/workflows/sharelatex.yml).

+**For Dotmatics People**

+This repo is a Github Action required by the Github Action Workflows in https://github.com/Dotmatics/TestAutomation-workflows

 ## Usage

 Examples: